stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ### 4. Author Page

 Each of you will curate a webpage dedicated to your research project.
 We will call this site your `Author Page`.
 You may create this page as a shared [Google Doc](https://google.dartmouth.edu/) or use the Dartmouth [Journeys](https://journeys.dartmouth.edu/) platform.
-After creating your page, link to it on the course [research projects page](https://docs.google.com/document/d/1Zh_gf5hGLVN1i-i18WikOR6ILsa6cYwHpqAf40SwEp0/edit?usp=sharing) so that we may locate it.
+After creating your page, link to it on the course [research projects page](https://docs.google.com/document/d/1mRHkolo3oVGlIApBqNlCrA0qXQtbigpnkLi2xLuD6OU/edit?usp=drive_link) so that we may locate it.
 We will use these Author Pages to view your project as it evolves over time.
 One of your most important responsibilities this term is to keep this page updated.
 Your author page should contain the following:

 - a short research proposal/statement of no more than 250 words.
 - an `annotated bibliography` of all the sources used to construct your research project.
-    - *Use `permalinks` to link to the book or article within the library system*.
+    - *Use [permalinks](https://en.wikipedia.org/wiki/Permalink) to link your sources to their location online in the library system*.
 - a current draft of your research essay.
-- a weekly reflective blog post about the progress of your research project (see #7 below).
+- a weekly reflective "blog" post about the progress of your research project (see below).

 {{< hint note >}}
-<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> I have created a [model author page](/courses/writing-3/author-page) on the course website that you may use as a template.
+<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> I have created a [model author page](/courses/writing-3/author-page) here that you may use as a template.
 {{< /hint >}}

-### 5. End-of-Week Journal Reflection
+### 5. End-of-Week Reflection

 Compose a weekly reflective "blog" post on your [Author Page](/courses/writing-3/wr3-syllabus/#4-author-page) that details your efforts that week to further your research project.
-At the beginning, these posts will likely be searching, inarticulate musings as you think through possible ideas for a research project.
-However, as your research intensifies and comes into focus, these posts should begin to include the steps that you took that week to further the project in some way.
+At first these posts will likely be searching, inarticulate musings as you fumble through possible ideas for a research project.
+However, as your research intensifies and comes into sharper focus, these posts should begin to include the specific steps that you took that week to further the project in some way.
 What kind of research problems or difficulties did you encounter?
 What sources did you locate?
 How is the project evolving as you read and think more deeply on your subject?
 In essence, I would like you to blog your experiences as a novice researcher engaged in your first big research project.
-Significantly: the things you say in your posts will help me, the teaching assistant, and your colleagues assist you with your project.
+Significantly: the things you say in your posts will help me, the tutor, and your colleagues as we try to assist you with your project.

 ---

 ## Help With Your Writing

 There are many sources of help for your writing assignments.
 I am happy to meet with you all term during my office hours or by appointment.
 Each of you will meet with our tutor for 45 minutes per week to go over your writing and plan revision.
-If you require further help, the [RWIT](https://students.dartmouth.edu/rwit/) program offers excellent peer tutoring on all phases of the writing process---from generating ideas to formal citation.
+If you require further help, the [Writing Center](https://writing.dartmouth.edu/support/writing-center) offers excellent peer tutoring on all phases of the writing process—from generating ideas to formal citation.

 ---